-Arkham Horror: The Card Game focuses more on story building elements than some of the others that I’ve seen.
+Arkham Horror: The Card Game focuses more on story-building elements than some of the others that I’ve seen.
 It’s a cooperative adventure that plops you straight into the pages of a Lovecraft novel, and you need to figure out how to survive.
-How you do that is entirely up to you, and watching your characters reaction and progress is just as fun.
+How you do that is entirely up to you, and watching your characters’ reactions and progress is just as fun.

 After all, opening a door and coming face to face with a Shoggoth is likely to make anyone go a little nutty.

 Playing time: 120-180 min

 If the thought of reading through one of the tomes (rulebooks) necessary to play some of these Lovecraft-inspired games sends you into convulsions of madness, then maybe step into Mansions of Madness.

 This cooperative exploration game has players wandering through an eldritch-infested mansion that constantly shifts every game.
 That’s because the game is run through an app that determines encounters and basically runs the rule side of the game for you.
 It lets you focus on what’s really important like trying not to die and enjoying the game.